Specialist assessments

 • Intellectual giftedness — identifying children whose academic needs may not be well-matched to standard classroom expectations

 It's worth noting that learning difficulties can occur alongside ADHD, anxiety or autism.
-A learning assessment can help clarify what's primarily driving a child's difficulties, and whether a broader assessment may also be warranted.
+A psycho-educational assessment can help clarify what's primarily driving a child's difficulties, and whether a broader assessment may also be warranted.

 How the results are used